Appointments Process

 The Justices of the Peace Appointments Advisory Committee (JPAAC) advertises for applications for vacant justice of the peace positions upon the request of the Attorney General.

-Candidates must complete the current prescribed Justice of the Peace Appointment Application Form and submit it following the instructions available here for receipt by 11:59 P.M.
-EST on Wednesday, July 31, 2024.
+Candidates must complete the current prescribed Justice of the Peace Appointment Application Form and submit it following the Instructions for Completing Justices of the Peace Appointments Advisory Committee Application Form for receipt by 11:59 p.m.
+EST on Sunday, November 9, 2025.
 It is strongly encouraged that applicants submit well in advance of the deadline to avoid any issues that arise with the technology or administration related to the volume of applicants received.

 The only updates to an application that are permitted after the closing date of an advertised vacancy are updates to personal and/or referee contact information as well as a change in answer to question #7D: Personal and Other Matters of the application form.
 If an applicant wishes to make a change to their personal or referee contact information, the applicant must e-mail JPAAC.Info@ontario.ca with that information, specifying the name of the applicant and the specific part of the original application that is to be amended.

-Candidates must provide the names and contact information of four (4) referees – two (2) professional and two (2) community service work.
-No other material, including reference letters, will be considered by the JPAAC.
+Candidates must provide the names and contact information of four (4) referees –two persons who have direct knowledge of your work experience and two persons who have an understanding of your participation in community service (direct involvement would be preferred).
+No other material, including reference letters, will be considered by JPAAC.

 Communication with the JPAAC